xenomachina/kessel/README.md

 )
 ```

 When multiple regexes match the input, the longest match wins.
+If there is a
+tie, the order in which the mappings were passed to `RegexTokenizer` is used as
+a tie-breaker: the earliest wins.

 To tokenize a `CharSequence`: